 The Motely Fool’s Stock Advisor and Zacks Premium are both fairly affordable stock picking services.
 Although both services place an emphasis on growth and momentum stocks, Stock Advisor and Zacks Premium use entirely different strategies for making stock recommendations.
 Stock Advisor also only issues two long-term stock picks per month, while Zacks Premium updates daily and has a much wider variety of picks.

 So, which of these services is the right one for you?
 Let’s take a closer look at how The Motley Fool Stock Advisor and Zacks Premium compare.

 About The Motley Fool Stock Advisor and Zacks Premium

-The Stock Advisor service is built around offering investors long-term stock picks.
+The Stock Advisor service is built around offering long-term investors stock picks that will outperform the market.
 It aims to highlight stocks that are poised for significant, sustained growth.
 Some of the service’s best picks in that regard are companies like Costco, Amazon, and Gilead, all of which Stock Advisor highlighted before their prices shot up.
 Stock Advisor only issues two picks per month, but they’re accompanied by in-depth research reports that explain the rationale behind the picks.

 Zacks Premium has a mix of services packed in.
 The most similar option to Stock Advisor is the Focus List, which is a list of 50 stocks to buy and hold selected by Zacks’ director of research.
 As for Stock Advisor, these picks come with detailed research reports.